tkrouty/avitojob-trainee-task/README.md

     "user_id": "1"
 }
 ```
-Transaction history is sorted by sum and by date..
+Transaction history is sorted by sum and by date.